underscoreio/underscoreio/src/html/_books/advanced-scala-scalaz.md

         Download the course textbook, along with advanced material on building interpreters.
 Both texts come in HTML, PDF, and ePub formats.
 bookPage:
   showSidebar: true
-description: Advanced Scala with Scalaz is aimed at experienced Scala developers who want to take the next step in engineering robust and scalable systems.
-The book teaches five key abstractions of *monoids*, *functors*, *monads*, *monad transformers*, and *applicative functors*, using the implementations in the Scalaz library.
 ---

 ## Overview